Georgia sheriff: 3 officers wounded, 1 suspect dead, 1 held - WTMJ

 Holloway and Gordy were taken to Grady Memorial Hospital in Atlanta, while Repetto was treated at Atlanta Medical Center and released, the GBI said.

-The two men in the Sentra were brothers from Birmingham, Alabama, the GBI said.
+The two men in the Sentra were cousins from Birmingham, Alabama, the GBI said.
 The man taken into custody was identified as 22-year-old Aaron Jajuan Shelton.
 He is charged with three counts of aggravated battery and five counts of aggravated assault.
-His brother, 28-year-old Pier Alexander Shelton, was killed at the scene.
+His cousin, 28-year-old Pier Alexander Shelton, was killed at the scene.

-The GBI did not immediately say which brother was driving the car.
+The GBI did not immediately say which cousin was driving the car.

 The law enforcement agencies involved asked the GBI to do an independent investigation.

-Note: This story was first published on April 12, 2021.
-It was updated on April 13, 2021 to correct that the two suspects were cousins, not brothers, as law enforcement officials initially said.